sahankj2000/conways_game_of_life/README.md

 # Conways_game_of_life
-Simple simulation of conways game of life using openGL in C++
+Simple simulation of conways game of life using OpenGL(freeglut) in C++